pg8wood/OSRS-touch-bar/README.md

 OSRS-touch-bar will request assistive access on first launch.
 This is required for the scripts OSRS-touch-bar uses to temporarily toggle the Control Stip's visibility while you are using the app.

 ## API Note
-It should be noted that this application, like other "global" Touch Bar apps ([BetterTouchTool](https://www.boastr.net/), [Touch Bär](https://github.com/a2/touch-baer), etc), OSRS-touch-bar goes against Apple's guidelines.
+It should be noted that, like other "global" Touch Bar apps ([BetterTouchTool](https://www.boastr.net/), [Touch Bär](https://github.com/a2/touch-baer), etc), OSRS-touch-bar goes against Apple's guidelines.

 In order to use OSRS-touch-bar in conjunction with the RuneScape client, a private API is necessary to circumvent Apple's restrictions on hiding the Control Strip.
 As such, OSRS-touch-bar links against a private Apple framework `DFRFoundation.framework`.